Nantwich Town F.C.

 Nantwich Town Football Club is a semi-professional football club based in Nantwich, Cheshire, England.
 The club was founded in 1884 and is nicknamed The Dabbers, a reference to the town's tanning industry.
 They currently compete in the Northern Premier League Division One West and play their home matches at the Weaver Stadium - for sponsorship reasons, also known as the 'Swansway Stadium'.

 In 1995, in an FA Cup preliminary-round tie against Droylsden, Andy Locke scored the fastest ever FA Cup hat-trick, in 2 minutes 20 seconds.
-This record still stands for a hat-trick in any round of the FA Cup, including the preliminary rounds before the First Round.
+As of April 2026, this record still stands for a hat-trick in any round of the FA Cup, including the preliminary rounds before the First Round.
 Nantwich qualified for the FA Cup first round proper in 2011, 2017 and 2019.

 Nantwich Town won the FA Vase on 6 May 2006.
 Two goals from Andy Kinsey and one from Stuart Scheuber produced a 3–1 win over Hillingdon Borough at St Andrew's.

 Nantwich followed up their FA Vase winning season with a successful promotion campaign in 2006–07.
 Finishing third in the North West Counties League Division One, they were promoted to the Northern Premier League Division One South for the 2007–08 season and then gained a second consecutive promotion, to the Northern Premier League Premier Division.

 Nantwich also progressed to the semi-final stage of the FA Trophy in 2015–16, losing 6–4 over two legs to Halifax Town.

 History

 1884–2004

-Founded in 1884, Nantwich has a long and proud football tradition.
-Early years were spent playing friendly and cup matches but in 1892 the club joined the Shropshire & District League, finishing as runners-up in the first season.
+Founded in 1884, Nantwich spent early years playing friendly and cup matches but in 1892 the club joined the Shropshire & District League, finishing as runners-up in the first season.

 Nantwich moved into the stronger Combination the following season and on 15 October 1892 hosted Liverpool in the Merseysiders' first ever FA Cup match (Liverpool won the first qualifying-round tie 4–0).